kalutheo/elm-calendar-react-storybook/README.md

 - We import these Elm Apps into ReactStoryBook thanks to the [elm-webpack-loader](https://github.com/rtfeldman/elm-webpack-loader)
 - These Elm Apps are then wrapped into React thanks to a small wrapper (see : [src/stories/Elm.js](https://github.com/kalutheo/elm-calendar-react-storybook/blob/master/app/stories/Elm.js))

+We can now write happy Elm stories :smile:

 ## How to run the demo ?